adem-wg/adem-spec/draft-linker-adem-wg-adem-core.md

 If in the set of remaining endorsements, there is an endorsement with a verification key equal to the trusted input public key, return `ENDORSED-TRUSTED`.
 Otherwise, return `ENDORSED-UNTRUSTED`.
 In both the latter cases, also return the set of all "iss" claims of the remaining endorsements.

+# Security Considerations

+## Token Order

+As specified in {{signed-emblems}}, clients MAY reject sets of tokens as invalid if the order of tokens as indicated by the sending client does not yield a valid chain of endorsements.
+This allows an adversary to force rejection of a set of tokens by altering, e.g., sequence numbers on non-integrity protected channels such as UDP.

+However, this does not constitute a new attack.
+Such adversaries could flip a bit in the emblem's signature, rendering the set of tokens invalid, too.

 # IANA Considerations